 These clinician-scientists and their laboratory teams are working to combat a wide array of diseases: childhood and adult cancer, neurodegentative diseases, diabetes, ALS, cardiovascular disease, obesity and many other debilitating conditions.

 Scholars also serve as advocates for research by taking part in U-M efforts to educate the public about the importance of biomedical research and the need to provide support for scientific study.

-David Ginsburg, M.D.
+- David J. Pinsky, M.D.

 Senior Taubman Scholars

 Through the progress of their research and their public stewardship of the cause of medical science, these former Taubman Scholars have earned renewed funding.

 - Frank C. Brosius III, M.D.

 - Arul M. Chinnaiyan, M.D., Ph.D.

 - David Ginsburg, M.D.